 Make sure to add a packet of adhesive to your basket, or grab some of our handy wallpaper tools & accessories:

 Step 1.
 Check the packaging to find out how much water you will need based on the type of wallpaper you are hanging and fill a bucket with the instructed amount.

-The recommended water quantities for our Premium Wallpaper Adhesive are shown below.
+The recommended water quantities for our Premium Wallpaper Adhesive are shown in our handy table.